Ridgeline Counseling Services, LLC

 ABOUT ME

-I believe asking for help is an act of strength.
-It takes real courage to face uncertainty, sit with vulnerability, and take steps toward change.
-I consider it a privilege to walk alongside my clients as they do this meaningful work.
+Beyond the Office I believe asking for help is an act of elite-level courage.
+It takes strength to sit with vulnerability and take steps toward change, and I consider it a privilege to walk alongside my clients in that work.

-When I’m not working, you’ll likely find me trail running, Nordic skiing, paddleboarding, biking, or camping with my spouse and our dog.
+Originally from Atlanta, I’ve called Bozeman home since 2007.
+I earned my undergraduate degree from Emory University and dual master’s degrees (MSW/MPH) from UNC-Chapel Hill.
+When I’m not in the office, you’ll likely find me at The Mountain Project, trail running, Nordic skiing, or camping with my spouse and our dog.

 All therapy is grief work.
 A process of confronting a life where you expect one thing and get another, a life that brings you the unexpected and unanticipated - Dr. Edith Eger